gruntjs/grunt-docs/Getting-started.md

 This will put the `grunt` command in your system path, allowing it to be run from anywhere.

-**Notes:** You may need to use `sudo` or run your command shell as Administrator to do this.
-Also, if you have installed grunt globally in the past, you will need to remove it with `npm uninstall -g grunt` first.
+_Note that You may need to use `sudo` or run your command shell as Administrator to do this._

 ## How the CLI works